SumGhostDevelops/Performance-Task-APCSP/README.md

 *flappy bird
 *some other game
 ```
+(4.14.25) I decided to make snake because I like snakes also the other ones seemed too easy or hard (end)
 This repo is also for me to ***learn how to properly use git/github*** <sub>
 because i need to learn lmao.</sub>
 using this read me file as a dev log ig idk

 ## Language
-The program will be made in Python or hopefully (and most likely) Java
+The program will be made Java, spcifically using Java Swing and Panel to make the program :D

 # Tasks

 I need to

-- [ ] Pick the language
+- [X] Pick the language
-- [ ] Pick the Game I'm gonna make
+- [X] Pick the Game I'm gonna make
-- [ ] Actually work on the program
+- [] Actually work on the program (ON)
 - [ ] profit :fire: